 3. Polyvinyl Chloride (PVC)

 This is a flexible and soft material used to make cooking oil bottles, teething rings, clear plastic food packaging, toys and blister packaging for various consumer products.
-While PVC products are not recyclable, they can be repurposed though some of them should not be reused for food or children’s use.
+There are more than 40 recyclers in South Africa that recycle PVC, as stated by the South African Plastics Recycling Organization (SAPRO).
+This is a great achievement in the fight against pollution by plastics.
+Another good news is, PVC can be repurposed, though some should not be reused for food or children’s use for safety reasons.

 4. Low-Density Polyethylene (LDPE)